MirRoR4s/CS50P/CS50P/Week7/Lecture7.md

 ## [Case Sensitivity](https://cs50.harvard.edu/python/2022/notes/7/#case-sensitivity)

-- To illustrate how you might address issues around case sensitivity, where there is a difference between `EDU` and `edu` and the like, let’s rewind our code to the following:
+- To illustrate how you might address issues around case sensitivity, where there is a difference between `EDU` and `edu` and the like, let’s rewind（回到） our code to the following:

     ```python
     import re